paulbaumgarten/pbaumgarten.com/ib-compsci/extended-essay.md

 * Topics: Machine Learning Algorithms, Computer Vision, Supervised Machine Learning, Unsupervised Machine Learning, Deep Learning, Neural Networks, Reinforcement Learning, Predictive Learning, Bayesian Network, Data Mining
 * Some good ideas here: [Awesome Deep Learning Project Ideas](https://github.com/NirantK/awesome-project-ideas)

+## Some other topics

+Not everything is machine learning.
+Here are some ideas...

+* Compare two compression methods for a given problem (lossless for text, lossy for images/video/audio)
+* Compare two object recognition methods (compare YOLO to something else?)
+* Compare two methods for determining primality in very large numbers
+* Compare simple "if-then-else" with "fuzzy-logic" control methods on a following robot.
+* Compare two path finding algorithms
+* Compare of two encryption or hashing techniques for a particular scenario
+* Compare the efficency of "sort then binary search" vs "linear search of unsorted data" for a particular problem
+* Compare the efficency of solving the same problem two different ways... perhaps using two different programming languages.
+* Compare two ways of designing a Robotics/Arduino/Raspberry Pi project for the same task
+* Compare two ways of designing a computer network for a particular narrow requirement
+* Compare two database systems for a particular narrow requirement

 ## Experiment structure

-While not a requirement, and should be customised to the needs of your EE, I recommend students to be guided by the traditional structure for a science experiment:
+While not a requirement, and should be customised to the needs of your EE, you should draw guidance from the traditional structure for a science experiment.
+This is particularly the case if you are doing a comparison analysis of two algorithms, or two technologies, etc.

 * Aim
 * Hypothesis